 I gravitated toward the simple, beautiful paintings of artists like Ștefan Luchian, Nicolae Grigorescu, Ion Andreescu, Alexandru Padina, and Samuel Mützner.
 I also enjoyed amateur painter Ion Ţuculescu and avant-garde pieces by M.H.
 Maxy with their exciting colors and cubist figures.
 The exquisite works of talented sculptor Constantin Brâncuși, known as the “sculptor of the Romanian soul,” touch your heart with their extraordinarily beauty!
 Photos of Brâncuși’s amazing work are inadequate.

 The European Art Gallery is “dedicated to works by great maestros from each European style of art,” including El Greco, Tintoretto, Rubens, Jan van Eyck, Jan Brueghel the Elder, Rembrandt, and Monet.
 It’s “based on the collection of King Carol I, with additions from various collections, donations, and acquisitions”.
-The paintings and sculptures on display chronologically reflect the “development of major European art schools”.
+The paintings and sculptures on display reflect the “chronological development of major European art schools”.

 Italian art is represented by the paintings of Domenico Veneziano, Jacopo Bassano, Bronzino, Tintoretto, and Luca Giordano.
 The Golden Age of Dutch Art is reflected in the works of Rembrandt and Jan Davidsz de Heem, while Flemish art is illustrated by Rubens, Pieter van Mol, Pieter Brueghel the Younger, and Jan Brueghel the Elder.